messageformat/messageformat.github.io/index.md

 * Handles arbitrary nesting of pluralization and select rules
 * Supports all ~466 languages included in the Unicode CLDR
 * Works on the server and the client
-* No i18n necessary &ndash; you can use it for just well-formed english sentences `UX++;`
+* Remarkably useful even for single-language use
 * Speed & efficiency: Can pre-compile messages to JavaScript code
   * Great for speed: message formatting is just string concatenation
-  * Run a precompiler at build time and include just  `filesize--;`
-* Compatible with other languages that support MessageFormat
+* Compatible with other MessageFormat implementations
 * Extendable with custom formatting functions
 * Very whitespace tolerant
 * Supports Unicode